ME1682/TimeFT/README.md

-# Code for "TimeFT: Rethinking Time Series Tokenization from a Frequency Domain Perspective"
+# Code for "Rethinking Time Series Tokenization from a Frequency Domain Perspective"

-"TimeFT: Rethinking Time Series Tokenization from a Frequency Domain Perspective" is under reviewing at NIPS 2026.
+"Rethinking Time Series Tokenization from a Frequency Domain Perspective" is under reviewing at NIPS 2026.

 ## What is TimeFT?